There are several regulatory approaches to maintaining biodiversity, including:

 The 1992 CBD also applies to all species.
 The objectives of the CBD are:

 - Sustainable use of components

 - Equitable sharing of benefits arising from the utilization of genetic resources

-States are responsible for sustainably conserving their biological diversity and sustainably using their biological resources.
+States are responsible for conserving their biological diversity and using their biological resources.
 The CBD includes an obligation of the parties to cooperate for the conservation and sustainable use of biodiversity in areas beyond their national jurisdiction and other matters of mutual interest.

 The CBD set particular targets on conservation, which as of 2010, had not been met.
-The CBD also provided financial incentives for developing countries to meet the agreed full costs of implementing the measures to meet the requirements of the CBD.
+The CBD also provided financial incentives for developing countries to meet the agreed total costs of implementing the measures to meet the requirements of the CBD.